An Improved Approximation Algorithm for Maximin Shares: Algorithm for -MMS Allocation

 \begin{theorem} The entire algorithm runs in $O(n^5m)$ time for an ordered instance, and in $O(nm(n^4 + \log{m}))$ time for any instance. \end{theorem}

 \begin{proof} In Algorithm~\ref{algo-threefourth}, normalization takes $O(mn)$ arithmetic operations.
-Both Fixed-assignment and Tentative-Assignment procedures take at most $O(n^2m)$ arithmetic operations.
-The bag-filling procedure takes at most $O(n^2m)$ time.
+Both Fixed-Assignment and Tentative-Assignment procedures take at most $O(n^2m)$ arithmetic operations.
+The bag filling procedure takes at most $O(n^2m)$ time.
 Each iteration of the while loop takes $O(n^2)$ arithmetic operations to find the set $N^{21}$ of agents, $O(m)$ arithmetic operations to update valuations of an agent $i\in N^{21}$, and $O(n^2m)$ arithmetic operations to run Fixed-Assignment and Tentative-Assignment procedures.
 Therefore, each iteration of the while loop takes at most $O(n^2m)$ arithmetic operations.

 To bound the number of iterations of the while loop, we upper bound the number of times it is run for a particular agent, say $a$, in $N^{21}$.
 Consider the first iteration when $a$ is the lowest index agent, then if we update $a$'s valuation due to $\alpha \in \{\alpha_1, \alpha_2, \alpha_3\}$ (see Section~\ref{sec-update}), then $a$ gets a fixed assignment after this iteration, and we will not see her again.
-If we update $a$'s valuation due to $\alpha = \alpha_4$, then in the future iterations, it will not be in $N^{21}$ unless another agent in $N^{21}$ ends her iteration due to $\alpha \in \{\alpha_1, \alpha_2, \alpha_3\}$.
-Clearly, this can happen at most $O(n)$ time.
-Finally, if we update $a$'s valuation due to $\alpha=\alpha_5$, then it will not be in $N^{21}$ again unless another agent of $N^{21}$ ends her iteration due to $\alpha\in\{\alpha_1,\alpha_2,\alpha_3,\alpha_4\}$.
-This can happen at most $O(n^2)$ time.
+If we update $a$'s valuation due to $\alpha = \alpha_4$, then in the future iterations, agent $a$ will not be in $N^{21}$ unless the instance is reduced due to a fixed assignment.
+This could happen only when another agent in $N^{21}$ ends her iteration due to $\alpha \in \{\alpha_1, \alpha_2, \alpha_3\}$.
+Clearly, this can occur at most $O(n)$ time.
+Finally, if we update $a$'s valuation due to $\alpha=\alpha_5$, then agent $a$ will not be in $N^{21}$ again unless the instance is reduced due to either fixed or tentative assignment, which can affect the set of agents in $N^{21}$.
+This could happen only when another agent of $N^{21}$ ends her iteration due to $\alpha\in\{\alpha_1,\alpha_2,\alpha_3,\alpha_4\}$.
+Clearly, this can occur at most $O(n^2)$ time.
 Therefore, the maximum number of iterations of the while loop is at most $O(n^3)$.
 Since each iteration takes at most $O(n^2m)$ arithmetic operations, Algorithm~\ref{algo-threefourth} takes $O(n^5m)$ time.
 Note that this is for an ordered instance.